November 2021

-However, if your chronic neck or chronic lower back pain persists, there is a minimally invasive option, called radiofrequency ablation, that you may want to discuss with your doctor.
+However, if your neck or lower back pain is chronic and persists, there is a minimally invasive option, called radiofrequency ablation, that you may want to discuss with your doctor.
 This procedure is also known as a radiofrequency neurotomy as well as a rhizotomy.

-In this nonsurgical, needle-based procedure, radiofrequency waves are used to generate heat to target specific nerves and temporarily turn off their ability to send pain signals.
+In this nonsurgical procedure, radiofrequency waves are used to generate heat to target specific nerves.
+It temporarily turns off the ability of those nerves to send pain signals.
 For some patients, radiofrequency ablation may reduce or eliminate pain for months at a time.

 Targeting Facet Joints and Sacroiliac Joints